kauedg/symbiote-detection/README.md

 ```

 There's more than one version of this malware and I've seen two of them, each with it's set of filenames.
-But two things are certain:
+But three things are certain:

 ### 1) C Headers (`.h`) files should never be of filetype "data":
 Look for these files in your system by running the command below and if it outputs you any `.h` file having `data` type, it's almost certain it contains captured ssh credentials